-The RF416 supports point-to-point and point-to-multipoint communications.
-It can serve as a field modem/radio while connected to the datalogger or as a base station modem/radio while connected to a computer.
-The radio can also serve as a stand-alone RF router/repeater.Read More
+The RF416 spread-spectrum radio can be used for general purpose wireless data communication and supports point-to-point and point-to-multipoint data logger communication.
+It can serve as a field modem/radio while connected to the data logger or as a base station modem/radio when connected to a computer.

 |RF411 (retired)||RF411A||RF431 (retired)||RF416||RF432 (retired)|

 |Frequency||910 to 918 MHz

 |2.450 to 2.482 GHz|

 |CS I/O Ports|